-Valuation involves financial modelling.
-This financial model can be different for different entities, As because one financial model for an industry may not be suitable for another industry and the choice of model to use for the industry is subjective.
-For example, recently Infosys, decided to buy-back its share for ₹13,000 crore.
+Valuation involves financial modeling.
+This financial model can be different for different entities.
+Because one financial model for an industry may not be suitable for another industry.
+Which model to use for which industry is subjective.
+For example recently Infosys, decided to buy-back its share for ₹13,000 crore.
 Under the buy-back arrangement, value per share was ₹1,150 per share.
 This buy-back was undertaken to improve the earnings per share and return surplus cash to shareholders while supporting share price during period of sluggish market condition.